josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Governance_And_Containment/🈴_Allies_And_Ethics/🏛️_the_reckoning_lag_prince_andrew_epstein_and_institutional_containment.md

 ---

 ## 🏮 Footer
-*The Reckoning Lag* is a current-events node of the Polaris Protocol.
+*🏛️ The Reckoning Lag* is a current-events node of the Polaris Protocol.
 It tracks how public institutions choreograph the pace of admission, converting exposure into theatre instead of repair.

+Linked nodes:
+- [🧠 Extraction Loop — Data vs Story]
+- [🧩 Counter-Extraction Loop — Reclaiming Authorship]
+- [🕳️ Never Really Leaving — Child Abuse, Britain, and the Non-Escape]

 *Survivor authorship is sovereign.
 Containment is never neutral.*

-_Last updated: 2025-11-23_
+_Last updated: 2025-12-08_